sivy/monkinetic-2020-content/posts/2001-04-26-kurtzweilainet.md

-Slug: kurtzweilainet
+date: 2001-04-26
-Date: 2001-04-26
+slug: kurtzweilainet
-Title: KurtzweilAI.net
+title: KurtzweilAI.net
-layout: post
+---

-<a href="http://www.kurzweilai.net/bios/frame.html?main=/bios/bio0005.html">Raymond Kurtzweil</a>&#39;s site is a great example of using innovative technology to enhance the true communication and concept of a site. <a href="http://www.kurzweilai.net/">KutzweilAI.net</a> uses flash and <a href="http://www.natrificial.com">The Brain</a> to communicate concepts on Artificial Intelligence.
-KurzaweilAI has a really innovative glossary feature that links words in the site into a graphical, associative &quot;brain&quot;.
+[Raymond Kurtzweil](http://www.kurzweilai.net/bios/frame.html?main=/bios/bio0005.html)'s site is a great example of using innovative technology to enhance the true communication and concept of a site.
+[KutzweilAI.net](http://www.kurzweilai.net/) uses flash and [The Brain](http://www.natrificial.com) to communicate concepts on Artificial Intelligence.
+KurzaweilAI has a really innovative glossary feature that links words in the site into a graphical, associative "brain".
 Worth checking out, for graphical, engineering, and philosophical interest.